amy324/Steam-Games-Data-CLI-App/README.md

 ## Usage Walkthrough

-Below is a step-by-step guide on how to use the program after compiling it with `go build` and opening the executable file via `cmd.exe`.
+Below is a step-by-step guide on how to use the program after compiling it with `go build` and opening the executable file (steam-scraper.exe) via `cmd.exe`.
+The below demonstration was performed on a Windows 11 PC.
+See [compatability](#compatability) for more details.

+My favorite video games include id's Software *Doom* franchise, so this example uses the keyword "doom":

 ```cmd
 Welcome to Steam Scraper!